How To Teach Locust Pose (Salabhasana)

 Grasshopper Theme Example 3

-1) Pad floor below pelvis/ribs with folded blanket.
+- Pad floor below pelvis/ribs with a folded blanket.

-2) Lie flat on stomach with feet together.
+- Lie flat on your stomach with feet together.

-5) Stretch chin slightly forward, rest it on floor.
+- Stretch chin slightly forward, rest it on the floor.

-6) Soften front of body.
+- Soften the front of your body.
 Stretch fingertips towards feet.

-7) Inhale, lift chest and legs off floor.
+- Inhale, lift chest and legs off the floor.

 Locust Pose Video